 "What if life isn’t about finishing on top,

 What if life isn’t about learning to live with stress,

 What if life isn’t about pushing yourself to the limit,

 What if life isn’t about constant action,

 but [forgoing] distraction?

 What if life isn’t about what you chase,

 but resting in God's grace?"

-Lord, help me rest more in Your love and care today and focus less on me, on my expectations or worries.
+Lord, help me rest more in Your love and care today and focus less on my agendas, expectations or worries.